jmetzger/training-mariadb-komplettkurs/backup-restore/pit-exercise.md

 # Optional: Step 3: Looking into binary to see this data
 cd /var/lib/mysql
 # last binlog
-mysqlbinlog -vv mariadb-bin.000005
+mariadb-binlog -vv mariadb-bin.000005

 # Step 4: Some how a guy deletes data
+mariadb
 mysql>use sakila; delete from actor where actor_id > 200;
 # now only 200 datasets
 mysql>use sakila; select * from actor;